jtagaca/ai_salary_predictor/README.md

 ## Context

-This AI model can predict employee salaries based on their years of experience.
-This uses a data set that includes two fields: years of experience and salary.
-Years of experience is an independent variable, whereas salary depends on years of experience.
-This demonstrates that the higher the salary, the more employee experience.
-To make the model, we split the data set then a linear regression model is made used to predict the salary.
-In addition, we run a polynomial regression model on the data to better expect the salary.
+This AI model makes use of a data set that includes two fields: years of experience and salary.
+Years of experience is an independent variable, whereas salary is dependent on years of experience.
+This demonstrates that the more employee experience someone has, the higher their salary will be.
+To create the model, we split the data set and then created a linear regression model to predict the salary.
+In addition, we run a polynomial regression model on the data to better predict the salary.

 <p align="center" width="100%">
 <img